- Sockets Programming

 We will jump directly into a simple socket API example application then we will try to understand the code afterwards.
 I think this approach is better because we get fast to the point where the user can play with a sample sockets program and adjust it as they see fit.

-The simple TCP server-client application is a server (simpletcpserver.c
+The simple TCP server-client application is a server (simpletcpserver.c) and

 connect then waits for it to send one or more messages, prints to stdout and